 - Track the changing dynamics in opening up data sets associated with publications that are stored in a selection of repositories, through the Open Science Barometer.

 - Launch a Europe-wide call for proposals on reusing research data as part of the European Research Area Network.

 Coordinate and promote open data policies

-- Develop a proactive approach to opening up data associated with articles and publications in the trustworthy thematic data repositories or in Recherche Data Gouv.
+- Develop a proactive approach to opening up data associated with articles and publications in trustworthy thematic data repositories or in Recherche Data Gouv.